 Fairy Garden in a Soda Bottle

 You might recall that we’ve done this project a couple summers ago and called it the Soda Bottle Green House.
 Since then I’ve been wanting to put together a fairy garden–especially since our recycled fairy house was so much fun!
 But you can’t really fit a milk carton inside a soda bottle and still have room for plants, so we pulled out our shrink ray!

-This is the perfect time to make a soda bottle green house.
-Spring is just around the corner and seeds are now for sale at your favorite garden center.
+Spring is the perfect time to make a soda bottle green house–it’s the easiest time to find seeds for sale at your favorite garden center.
 All you need are a couple soda bottles, wicks (from the candle aisle of the craft store), dirt, seeds, scissors and a drill (to put a hole in the cap).
 The full directions are over here at Soda Bottle Green House.

 Last time we used two 2-liter bottles , but this time around we used smaller 1-liter bottles.
 The new terrarium is smaller and fits nicely on my windowsill.
-Pretty soon the basil we planted will grow bigger than the little fairy farmer inside, so I’ll keep updating this post with pictures!
+Pretty soon the basil we planted will grow bigger than the little fairy farmer inside!